projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 cpu_affinity in the VM configuration defines a superset of pCPUs that the VM is allowed to run on.
 One bit in this bitmap indicates that one pCPU could be assigned to this VM, and the bit number is the pCPU ID.
-A pre-launched VM is supposed to be launched on exact number of pCPUs that are assigned in this bitmap.
+A pre-launched VM is launched on exactly the number of pCPUs assigned in this bitmap.
 The vCPU to pCPU mapping is implicitly indicated: vCPU0 maps to the pCPU with lowest pCPU ID, vCPU1 maps to the second lowest pCPU ID, and so on.